Data Processing Addendum (Service Provider)

 Subject Matter, Nature, Purpose and Duration of the Processing

-Representatives of Client; Individuals whose EU Personal Data is included in files uploaded to Company’s platform by Client.
+Client Users and individuals whose EU Personal Data is included in files uploaded to Company’s platform by Client and any other category of EU Personal Data provided by Client.

-Company’s provision of the Service to Client in accordance with the Client Agreement.
+Company’s provision of the Service to Client pursuant to the TOS.

 Exhibit B